takahashiyb/tip-calculator-app-main/README.md

 - Flexbox
 - CSS Grid
 - Mobile-first workflow
+- Vitest

 ### What I learned

 For this exercise, my time was spent well.
 I started with laying out the elements without styling which gave me some solid ground where everything was in place, then, I scripted all that I needed to script, and only after did I style everything to the design.
 It made me realize that this the optimal way for me where I'm not losing focus while working on the challenge.
 It was important that I established my workflow for this, since I don't have to think about what to do next whenever I finish a chunk of the work, I just had to move on to the next step, rather than still getting stuck just wondering which part is more effective or more interesting to work on next.
 I also learned to refactor functions to a point where I felt everything was organized and less complicated to read.

 I just learned as well to not make a node_modules folder since that only works with npm and will not be saved to github if it isn't made with npm or to mimick npm.
 Instead, I had to make a new folder with a name like "lib"

+- During testing Learning Path:

+I realized that it really fits my current set up to make tests before writing some functions to make sure I stick to the objective and each function should return with an expected outcome.

 ## Author